JJTech0130/jjtech0130.github.io/_posts/2022-08-01-adobe-adept.md

 In order to securly send the Authentication and License keypairs to Adobe, we must encrypt their private keys.

-One must first export the private key as **PKCS#8**, then encrypt it with `AES-128-CBC`, and then base64 encoded.
+1. Export the private key as **PKCS#8**

+2. Encrypt the exported data with the Device Key using `AES-128-CBC`

+3. Base64-encode the result

-For the public keys, simply export them as PKCS#1, then base64 encode them.
+For the public keys, all you need to do is export them as plain PKCS#1 keys, and then Base64-encode them.

 #### Sending the Sign-in Request